Hidden Histories

 Learning Sciences

 The ICT Learning Sciences group studies how AI can improve learning and help students achieve their goals.
-Our mission is to research and apply effective AI methods to make education better and fairer.
-We also focus on creating tools that help teachers and content creators use AI to develop and adjust educational materials.
-We drive innovation through our research projects and two centers: the AI Research Center of Excellence for Education and the USC Center for Generative AI and Society.
+Its mission is to research and apply effective AI methods to make education better and fairer.
+It also focuses on creating tools that help teachers and content creators use AI to develop and adjust educational materials.
+It drives innovation through its research projects and two centers: the AI Research Center of Excellence for Education and the USC Center for Generative AI and Society.

 Generating Synthetic Data for Machine Learning Pane Image 8